Pranavbh1/Wev_appdev_streamlit_PORTFOLIO/Project1_Streamlit_PORTFOLIO/Readme.md

-# Web Application Decelopment using Python Programming Language
+# Web Application Development using Python Programming Language
 # By using STREAMLIT
 * Basic setup :
    1. Creation of Virtual Environment :